W4li8/Flappy-Automation-Game/README.md

 ![Flappy](flappy_cover.png)

-## Getting Started
+## Personal Work

-Personal high score based on smart observations of laser geometry and massively risky PID controller parameters.
+Proof of decent score achieved through smart observations of laser geometry and massively risky PID control gains.
 The clean version reaches 60 consistently.
+Improvements could be made on environment perception to incorporate a likelihood measure; that could lead to a control algorithm capable of integrating uncertainty into Flappy's movements, thus fluidifying speed variations along the trajectory.
+No plans to develop this game further at this time.
+(True best at 118 given a lucky map ;-) ) Good luck!

 ![Personal_Best](personal_best.png)

 ## Getting Started